valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

 2. **Efficient Capital Raising:**
     - SPVs provide a transparent and structured method for raising capital, attracting investors by offering clarity and security.
 3. **Regulatory Compliance:**
-    - Valuit’s expertise in navigating the complex regulatory landscape of different European jurisdictions ensures that all SPVs are fully compliant, reducing the risk of legal issues and enhancing investor confidence.
+    - BlockRidge’s expertise in navigating the complex regulatory landscape of different European jurisdictions ensures that all SPVs are fully compliant, reducing the risk of legal issues and enhancing investor confidence.
 4. **Operational Efficiency:**
-    - The streamlined process of establishing and managing SPVs with Valuit reduces administrative burdens, allowing asset owners to focus on their core business activities.
+    - The streamlined process of establishing and managing SPVs with BlockRidge reduces administrative burdens, allowing asset owners to focus on their core business activities.

 ### Primary Jurisdiction SPV Comparison Matrix